emystein/spark-cassandra-tests/README.md

     val longTweets = LongTweetsFilter.filterLongTweets(lines)
 ```

-After filtering the long tweets with LongTweetsFilter, they can be persisted in the Cassandra table created for storing them:
+And finally, after filtering the long tweets with LongTweetsFilter they can be persisted in the Cassandra table created for storing them:

 ```
     longTweets.write.cassandraFormat("long_tweets", "test").save()